AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-03-passing-object-arguments-to-liquid-shortcodes-in-11ty.md

 thumbnail: thumbnail.jpg
 ---

 If you're using Liquid as your template language in 11ty, you may have run into a minor annoyance with shortcodes.
-Whereas [Nunjucks allows you to pass in named arguments to shortcodes]((<https://www.11ty.dev/docs/languages/nunjucks/#shortcode-named-argument-syntax-(nunjucks-only)>)), Liquid does not.
+Whereas Nunjucks allows you to pass in named arguments to shortcodes, Liquid does not.
 So you end up having to do this:

 ```js
 const shortcode = (arg1, arg2, arg3, arg4) => {};